nus-cs2103-AY2425S1/ip/docs/README.md

 on <yyyy-mm-dd>
 ```

-Find tasks with keyword\
+Find tasks matching with keyword.\
-List tasks on date
+List all tasks on a specific date.

 ### Exit the program
 ```